Edubray Ramos

-Edubray Eduar Ramos (pronounced eh-doo-BRAY RAH-mohs; born December 19, 1992) is a Venezuelan professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies.
-Ramos signed with the St. Louis Cardinals as an international free agent in 2010.
-He made his big league debut in 2016.
+Edubray Eduar Ramos (pronounced eh-doo-BRAY RAH-mohs; born December 19, 1992) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies.
+Ramos signed with the St. Louis Cardinals as an international free agent in 2010 and made his MLB debut in 2016 for Philadelphia.

 Early life

 Ramos was born in Caracas, Venezuela.
 He attended Liceo Diego Ibarra Privado, where he played volleyball and baseball, graduating in 2008.

 Career

 St. Louis Cardinals

 Ramos signed with the St. Louis Cardinals as an international free agent in May 2010.
 They released him in February 2011.

 Philadelphia Phillies

-In November 2012, he signed as a free agent with the Philadelphia Phillies.
-In 2013 he pitched for the VS Phillies of the Venezuelan Summer League, and was 2–3 with one save and a 5.08 ERA with 36 strikeouts in 332/3 innings, averaging 9.6 strikeouts per 9 innings.
+On November 21, 2012, he signed as a free agent with the Philadelphia Phillies.
+In 2013 he pitched for the VSL Phillies of the Venezuelan Summer League, and was 2–3 with one save and a 5.08 ERA with 36 strikeouts in 332/3 innings, averaging 9.6 strikeouts per 9 innings.

-On August 4, 2014, while pitching for the Class A Short-Season Williamsport Crosscutters he was the New York-Penn League Pitcher of the Week.
+On August 4, 2014, while pitching for the Low–A Williamsport Crosscutters he was the New York-Penn League Pitcher of the Week.
 He was named Phillies Minor League Pitcher of the Week on September 1.
 Pitching for the VS Phillies, GCL Phillies, and Williamsport in 2014, he was 2–1 with 10 saves and an 0.81 ERA, and 48 strikeouts in 441/3 innings, averaging 9.7 strikeouts per 9 innings pitched.

-On June 15, 2015, while pitching for the Class A-Advanced Clearwater Threshers, he was the Florida State League Pitcher of the Week and Phillies Minor League Pitcher of the Week.
-Pitching for Clearwater and the Class AA Reading Fightin Phils in 2015, he was 4–6 with eight saves and a 2.07 ERA, and 65 strikeouts in 692/3 innings.
-Pitching for the Glendale Desert Dogs in the Arizona Fall League in 2015, he was name a Rising Star and an AFL All Star.
-The Phillies added him to their 40-man roster after the 2015 season.
+On June 15, 2015, while pitching for the High–A Clearwater Threshers, he was the Florida State League Pitcher of the Week and Phillies Minor League Pitcher of the Week.
+Pitching for Clearwater and the Double–A Reading Fightin Phils in 2015, he was 4–6 with eight saves and a 2.07 ERA, and 65 strikeouts in 692/3 innings.
+Pitching for the Glendale Desert Dogs in the Arizona Fall League in 2015, he was named a Rising Star and an AFL All Star.
+On November 20, 2015, the Phillies added Ramos to their 40-man roster to protect him from the Rule 5 draft.

-Pitching for Reading and the Class AAA Lehigh Valley IronPigs in 2016, he was 2–1 with 10 saves and a 1.16 ERA, and 41 strikeouts in 382/3 innings, averaging 9.5 strikeouts per 9 innings.
+Pitching for Reading and the Triple–A Lehigh Valley IronPigs in 2016, he was 2–1 with 10 saves and a 1.16 ERA, and 41 strikeouts in 382/3 innings, averaging 9.5 strikeouts per 9 innings.
 He was named Phillies Minor League Pitcher of the Month for May.